Proximal indirect comparison: Reweighting and adjustment proxies

 \subsection{Connections to other proximal causal inference approaches}

-\textcite{ghassami2022combining} described a method of long-term treatment effect exploiting the internal validity of the experimental data while using proxies to account for confoundedness in the observational data.
+\citet{ghassami2022combining} described a method for estimating long-term treatment effects exploiting the internal validity of experimental data while using proxies to account for confoundedness in observational data.
 The target population is the one defined by the observational data, and the short-term outcome plays the role of outcome-inducing proxy \(W\).
-The treatment bridge function \(q\) in their work is intended to emulate the inverse of the propensity score \(\P(A\mid U,X,S=0)\) in the confounded data. \textcite{imbens2022longterm} also employed proximal causal inference in their attempt to estimate long-term treatment effect via data fusion.
-The selection bridge function assumed in their work has a similar form as the trial bridge in \(\Q\), in that they both capture the variability of the unobserved variables \(U\) between two data sources.
+The treatment bridge function \(q\) in their work is intended to emulate the inverse of the propensity score in the confounded data, which depends on unobserved confounders \(U\). \citet{imbens2024longterm} also employed proximal causal inference in their attempt to estimate long-term treatment effect via data fusion.
+The selection bridge function assumed in their work has a similar form as the participation bridge in \(\Q\), in that they both capture the variability of the unobserved variables \(U\) between two data sources.

-However, the problem studied in these two articles is fundamentally different, since the authors make the ``data combination'' assumption that the unobserved variables are independent of the RCT indicator \(S\), possibly conditioning on some baseline covariates \(X\) (see Assumption 3 in \textcite{ghassami2022combining}, Assumptions 3 and 10 in \textcite{imbens2022longterm}).
-On the contrary, we are precisely interested in capturing the difference in distributions of unobserved variables between the study populations through the use of proxies in proximal indirect comparison.
-Additionally, both bridge functions in these works are assumed on the target population, whereas the bridge functions \(\H\) and \(\Q\) in proximal indirect comparison are posited on the source population instead.
-In particular, the outcome bridge cannot be defined nor learned on the target population due to the impossibility of observing certain treatments of interest.
+However, the problem studied in these two articles is fundamentally different from ours, since the authors make a ``data combination'' assumption, which is Assumption 3 in \citet{ghassami2022combining} and Assumptions 3 and 10 in \citet{imbens2024longterm}.
+The assumption is that the unobserved variables are independent of the RCT indicator \(S\), possibly conditioning on some baseline covariates \(X\), but we do not assume this.
+In proximal indirect comparison, we wish to capture the difference in distributions of unobserved variables between the study populations through the use of proxies.
+Additionally, both bridge functions in these works are assumed on the target population, whereas the bridge functions \(\H\) and \(\Q\) in proximal indirect comparison are posited on the source population.
+In particular, the outcome bridge cannot be defined nor learned on the target population due to the impossibility of observing a treatment of interest.

-We make an important remark that for data fusion, it is often not necessary to observe one group of the proxies in both populations.
-For example, in \textcite{ghassami2022combining} the treatment-inducing proxy \(Z\) is only required in the observational regime.
-The short-term outcome \(S_{1}\) in \textcite{imbens2022longterm}, which enjoys similar properties as a treatment-inducing proxy, appears also in the experimental regime only.
-In proximal indirect comparison, no reweighting proxy \(Z\) needs to be observed in the target population.